Constraints on nonlocality in networks from no-signaling and independence: Appendix 1: NSI bounds

 In this appendix, we describe the constraints that the positivity conditions $p(a,b,c,a',b',c')\geq 0$ and $p(a,b,c)\geq 0$ imply on the first six parameters.

-A first general observation is that~\eqref{eq:triangleDecomp} is linear in its variables, but the expression~\eqref{eq:hexagonDecomp} is nonlinear.
+A first general observation is that Supplementary Equation \eqref{eq:triangleDecomp} is linear in its variables, but Supplementary Equation \eqref{eq:hexagonDecomp} is nonlinear.
 However, since this last expression involves no product of free variables, all nonlinearities vanish when the parameters in $\mathcal{E}$ are fixed.
-It is therefore always possible to test whether a behavior given by some variables $\mathcal{E}$ is compatible with a hexagon configuration by linear programming.
+It is therefore always possible to test whether a behaviour given by some variables $\mathcal{E}$ is compatible with a hexagon configuration by linear programming.
 Concretely, this is achieved by solving the following linear program:

-where $f_6(a,b,c,a',b',c',\mathcal{E},\mathcal{F})$ is the expression given by Eq.~\eqref{eq:hexagonDecomp} and $f_3(a,b,c,\mathcal{E})$ the one given by Eq.~\eqref{eq:triangleDecomp}.
-If this linear program is feasible, then the behavior given by the vector $\mathcal{E}$ is compatible with the considered constraints.
+where $f_6(a,b,c,a',b',c',\mathcal{E},\mathcal{F})$ is the expression given by Supplementary Equation \eqref{eq:hexagonDecomp} and $f_3(a,b,c,\mathcal{E})$ the one given by Supplementary Equation \eqref{eq:triangleDecomp}. \jd{Note that this linear program involves a constant objective function because we are not trying to maximize any particular quantity, but we are rather interested in knowing whether the set of constraints admit a joint solution.} If this linear program is feasible, then the behaviour given by the vector $\mathcal{E}$ is compatible with the considered constraints.
 Otherwise, it is not.
-Note that this formulation in term of linear programming would not be possible in inflations of the triangle involving eight or more parties since in this case products of the unknown variables, such as $F_3^2$, appear.
+Note that this formulation in terms of linear programming would not be possible in inflations of the triangle involving eight or more parties since in this case products of the unknown variables, such as $F_3^2$, appear.

-In general, we are interested in more than only testing whether a behavior is compatible with the no-signaling constraints.
+In general, we are interested in more than only testing whether a behaviour is compatible with the no-signalling constraints.
 In particular, we would like to find NSI inequalities.
 For this, we start by considering simplified situations.